Table of Contents

-Stuttering is a problem commonly associated with childhood, but, for some people, it can last a lifetime.
+Stuttering is a problem commonly associated with childhood.
+But for some people, it can last a lifetime.
 Stuttering is a condition that affects a person’s ability to speak smoothly.
-It can cause them to repeat their words, parts of sentences and sounds over and over again.
-They might prolong the pronunciation of a single word or sound, even tensing up their facial muscles as they struggle to speak.
-Stuttering is frustrating because you notice it in yourself and you can see that others notice it, as well.
+It can cause them to repeat words, parts of sentences, or sounds.
+Someone who stutters might prolong the pronunciation of a single word or sound.
+They may tense up their facial muscles as they struggle to speak.
+Stuttering is frustrating because you notice it in yourself.
+You can see that others notice it, too.

-Most cases of stuttering begin in children between the ages of 2 and 6 years old, when they are developing their vocabulary.
+Most cases of stuttering begin in childhood.
+It starts between the ages of 2 and 6 years old, when they are developing their vocabulary.
 Boys are more likely to stutter than girls.
 Stuttering usually stops by the time children enter school, but adults can stutter, too.
-However, fewer than 1% of cases of stuttering are in adults.
+However, fewer than 1% of stuttering cases are in adults.

 Typically, the first signs of stuttering appear when a child is 18-24 months old.
 This is when they start putting sentences together and their vocabulary really starts to expand.
 It’s normal for children to have some stuttering at this stage.